yolish/transposenet/README.md

-## Paying Attention to Activation Maps in Camera Pose Regression
+## Learning Single and Multi-Scene Camera Pose Regression with Transformer Encoderr
-This repository implements a Transformer-Encoder formulation for learning single- and multi- scene absolute pose regression, described in our paper: **Paying Attention to Activation Maps in Camera Pose Regression**.
+This repository implements a Transformer-Encoder formulation for learning single- and multi- scene absolute pose regression, described in our paper: **Learning Single and Multi-Scene Camera Pose Regression with Transformer Encoders**.

 The figure below illustrates our proposed scheme.
 The input image is